 Common Portfolio Wisdom – “WE’RE IN A NEW ERA… OLD MARKET RULES DON’T APPLY”

-Many new factors including internet, speed of information, baby boomers, global markets and the continued war on terror.
+Many new factors include the internet, speed of information, baby boomers, global markets and the continued war on terror.

 The appearance that we are smarter.
-Details abound, the structure remains; factors change, results are consistent.
-Society changes, human nature doesn’t.
+Details abound, the structure remains; factors change, and results are consistent.
+Society changes, but human nature doesn’t.

 Axiom – We are never in a new era.
 Market action is a reflection of human reaction.
 Human nature is the constant in the equation.